Arendal: Origin of the name

 A link for the name also has been theorized to the Vasconic substrate hypothesis, for similarity to placenames like Val d'Aran and Arundel.

 Coat of arms

-The coat of arms of Arendal were granted on 7 November 1924 (based upon an older seal).
-The blue and silver arms show a sailing ship as a symbol for the importance of fisheries and sailing to the local economy.
+The coat of arms was granted on 7 November 1924 (based upon an older seal).
+The blazon is "Per fess, Azure with a three-masted ship argent over barry wavy of seven argent and azure".
+This means the arms have a blue field (background) and the charge is an 18th-century, three-masted sailing ship above seven, thin, wavy stripes.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The arms usually have a gold mural crown above the shield.
+The design was chosen as a symbol for the importance of fisheries and sailing to the local economy.
 A ship appeared on the oldest known seal of the town, dating back to the 17th century.
 In the late 19th and early 20th century the arms showed the ship in the upper part and a landscape with the coat of arms of Norway in the base of the shield.
+The arms were designed by Miss C. Aubert who based it off a draft by Fred Barth.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has six parishes (sokn) within the municipality of Arendal.
 It is part of the Arendal prosti (deanery) in the Diocese of Agder og Telemark.